Merk42/acronymph/README.md

-# acronymph
+# Acronymph

-Not affiliated with acrophobia nor any other recreations
+Not affiliated with Acrophobia by Bezerk, or any other recreations